pqvst/form-test/README.md

 * I am not able to reproduce the issue locally on my dev machine.
 Locally I am using HTTP and HTTP/1.
 When testing in the hosted environment it is using HTTPS and HTTP/2.

 * If I try to use Fiddler with HTTPS decryption I am unable to reproduce the issue.
 Fiddler essentially performs a man-in-the-middle attack by installing a root certificate that Fiddler can use to decrypt outgoing traffic.
 (And doesn't use HTTP/2?).

+### Conclusions
+* To me it seems related to HTTP/2
+* I don't know why it doesn't affect all computers